-On Windows simply launching the script will also spawn a Python window, if you want to hide it you can rename the file from agent.py to agent.pyw which will prevent the window from spawning.
+On Windows simply launching the script will also spawn a Python window, if you want to hide it you can rename the file from agent.pyw which will prevent the window from spawning.

-If you want the script to be launched at Windows' boot, placing the file in the Startup folder will make it.
+If you want the script to be launched at Windows' boot, just place the file in the Startup folder.